 How risky is the Plywood supply chain?

 The supply chain for plywood poses a moderate level of risk.
 Suppliers depend on wood producers and sawmills, glue and adhesive manufacturers, plastic and resin manufacturers and machinery manufacturers.
-Resin, glue and adhesive manufacturers depend on petroleum refineries and petrochemical manufacturers for key inputs, making prices for these goods vulnerable...
+The greatest level of risk comes from wood producers as wood purchases account for nearly 40% of supplier revenue.
+In 2017,...
 Subscribe to learn more.